Radio Quarantine Kolkata: History

-The Radio Quarantine

-The Radio Quarantine was launched in the city of Bangalore, Karnataka on 26 March 2020, a day after the launch of Radio Quarantine Kolkata and was operated by a network of independent composers and instrument makers called the Indian Sonic Research Organisation.
-It went live every night from 9 p.m. onwards and its programmes were primarily run by the musician Yashas Shetty, one of the members of the network.
-The radio was hosted on the website radio.artscienceblr.org and operated out of Shetty's residence in Benson Town, Bangalore.
-Within the first 21 days, the station had attracted a significant audience of listeners both locally and internationally.

-The station broadcast music on episodes with specific lockdown related themes such as Isolation, Taking a Break, Dancing on Your Own, etc and hosted discussion shows about ongoing political and social issues in India.
-The songs featured on the station including a wide rage of genres and time periods, and were compared with those on Radio Quarantine Kolkata in terms of their eclecticism.
-The genres included both eastern and western classical compositions, contemporary Japanese musicians and Hindi and English pop from the 1980s.
-The station also accepted song requests and listeners were encouraged to make submissions.

-The political ecologist Savita Vijayakumar had collaborated with the station and arranged invitations for a number of guest speakers on its discussion shows, which were hosted by Shetty.
-The shows have featured discussions on the dangers posed by science with the cosmologist Martin Rees, on the crisis faced by migrants and other workers in midst of the pandemic with the activist and unionist Kavita Krishnan, and on various other topics with individuals such as the sound engineer Umashankar Mantravadi and writer Arshia Sattar, among others.

 Format and shows

 Radio Quarantine Kolkata is a 24x7 live internet radio hosted on ZenoFM and broadcasts a wide range of music from its collection.
 The radio broadcasts segments with interviews and news bulletins.
 The target audience consists of Bengalis including its international diaspora, attracting listeners from places like London and the United States.

 During the pandemic, the station ran various programs and episodes throughout the day, featuring original programmes between 5 pm and 2 am.
 Its daily shows ended with a music segment hosted by the writer Sudipto Sanyal called Songs of Comfort for Hypochondriac and Pining Lovers, which featured an eclectic collection of Indian and International songs and continued till 2 am at night.
-Sanyal who goes by the pseudo name RJ Bishakto Chochchori continues to host the music segment every Saturday from around midnight onwards.
+Sanyal, who goes by the pseudonym RJ Bishakto Chochchori, continues to host the music segment every Saturday from around midnight onwards.
 The segment includes and has included music from Brazilian rock, Venezuelan folk, Bollywood songs, Palestinian reggae, Japanese pop, Habibi funk, Vietnamese hip hop and American jazz and hip hop, among others.
-The show has a focus on a variety of music from Brazil and Sanyal describes it as a place for "football, jazz, music and resistance".
+The show has a focus on a variety of music from Brazil, and Sanyal describes it as a place for "football, jazz, music and resistance".